 Since implementing Network Assurance in April 2014, CoxHealth — a 950-bed integrated health network in southwest Missouri — has experienced zero network outages, a 95 percent reduction in some radiology image load times and improved clinical staff satisfaction, along with other enhancements.
 Prior to implementation, CoxHealth clinicians dealt with frequent troubleshooting and network outages affecting electronic health records (EHRs).
 Often, they resorted to paper medical records and down-time procedures that interfered with their No. 1 priority: patient care.
 “Your end users are not going to be patient waiting on a network and hope it's functioning,” said Lynne Yaggy, RN, vice president and chief nursing officer, Cox Medical Center Branson.
 “We are saving lives.
 We are taking care of patients, and that's the priority.
 “Improving the platform in which we all work from is how we improve patient care.”
 As an organization known for being invested in the communities around Springfield, Monett and Branson, Mo., CoxHealth leaders knew upgrading the network was a crucial investment to ensure their patients’ care could continue seamlessly within the EHR.

 Innovation is a Cerner hallmark — Forbes’ magazine ranks Cerner #37 on its list of the world’s most innovative companies.
-The unique relationships formed through ITWorks enables our clients have the chance to work with us to create and test new technologies.
+Given the close relationship we have with our ITWorks clients, we have to chance to collaborate on exciting new technologies.

 “We’re catching nursing up to the 21st century and where we need to be with Cerner as a partner,” said Laura Brower, RN, chief nursing officer, Augusta University Health in Augusta, Ga.
 “It’s exciting.”

-The long-term nature of these relationships allows Cerner and your organization to take advantage of predictable IT spending and realize the expected value of purchased solutions.
+The long-term nature of these relationships allows Cerner and your organization to budget accurately for IT spending and realize the expected value of your purchased solutions.

 “Cash flow, capital and operating costs [can] be predictable over a 10-year horizon,” said Susan Green, senior vice president and chief financial officer, Lowell General Hospital, Lowell, Mass.

-“By joining ITWorks, I would say we have jumped to warp speed,” said Robert Ferber, MD, chief clinical information officer, Nanticoke Health Services, Seaford, Del.
+“By joining ITWorks, I would say we have jumped to warp speed,” said Robert Ferber, MD, chief clinical information officer.
 “We are really accomplishing a lot and seeing new ideas in the near horizon that I don’t think would have happened.”

 Provides maintenance, monitoring and production support of your Cerner Millennium® system.